MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMConfigurationItem.md

 ## DESCRIPTION

-The **Set-CMConfigurationItem** cmdlet changes settings for a Microsoft System Center Configuration Manager configuration item.
+The **Set-CMConfigurationItem** cmdlet changes settings for a Configuration Manager configuration item.

 Configuration items contain one or more settings, along with compliance rules.
 Items usually define a unit of configuration you want to monitor.